cwgaldino/brixs/README.rst

    brixs.numanip           # float/int manipulation QOL functions
    brixs.interact          # user interaction QOL functions

-See the documentation (PUT LINK HERE) for a description of the functions available.
+See the documentation for a description of the functions available.
 All functions within *backpack* are readily available when brixs is imported.
 For instance, the function *brixs.arraymanip.check_monotonicity* which checks the monotonicity of an array can be called directly from brixs: